matthiasportius/web_scraping/README.md

 **requests**: package to open website and get back its data
 **beautifulsoup**: package to sort collected data from website and get desired data

-## Any basic tips on web scraping you have?

-Make it so that you only scrape what you could get as a normal user.
-Implement sleep / wait functions to not bombard the server.
-Don't overgo captcha or other barriers which are there for a reason.
-Don't just copy databases of a website (unspecific scraping of everything is not seen well)
-Don't share databases you scraped (especially not for money!)
-Ask for permission if you feel uncertain.

 ## Some notes on databases and how they are commonly used

 ### MySQL